-Off they went, mountain bikes strapped to their Subaru to mythical red dirt lands a few hours south of Park City where you could find me and my malaise horizontal on the burned-out-from-ski-season-couch towards the end of another winter.
+Off they’d go, mountain bikes strapped to their Subaru to mythical red dirt lands a few hours south of Park City where you could find me and my malaise horizontal on the burned-out-from-ski-season-couch towards the end of another winter.

 In April this year I bit the bullet, packed my bags, caught a plane to St George and headed to the desert.
 I wish I had done it earlier during the winter, I wish I had done it years before, I wish I had discovered this life affirming territory of Utah that plucks your eyes out of your soul, washes the malaise in pixy dust and pops them back in so you see life with a childlike desire.

 This, dear reader, is the magic of Southern Utah.
 Combine it with your ski trip and you’ll get the best of both Utah worlds.

 There will never be enough days to see all the canyons of goodness so it’s best to do it in bites because once you’ve had one you know you’ll come back.

 There are 43 State Parks in Utah alone, add 5 national parks and 3 national monuments and it won’t be long before you’re paralysed by choice.
 Bears Ears National Monument alone covers over 1.35 million acres in southeast Utah.

 If you don’t have local friends to show you the way then joining an organised multi day hiking tour is an option to get your first time bearings or be brave, grab yourself a car and drive from Park City or fly to St George and rent a car from there.